Gladewaves believes that all people have the right to food, shelter, education, companionship, and the tools necessary to ensure a productive life.

 Recently retired Manager of a Blood Bank and Transfusion Service and Inspector for the American Association of Blood Banks.
 Dave brings his extraordinary managerial experience and keen desire to work with the New Orleans community to Gladewaves.
 Dave uses his management expertise to coordinate our Intern Program and our annual coat drive.

 Mark Azzinari is the Program Director at Gladewaves.
-He enjoys catching the newest movies at the theater.
+He enjoys hiking, reading, hanging with his friends, and catching the newest movies at the theater.
 He absolutely loves that he is able to work in an environment where he can help his community.